Tushaa/assignment/README.md

 # assignment
 Run a Production grade Wordpress app on Kubernetes using Aws cloud

-## step1 --
-Set up an Amazon EKS Cluster:
+## step1 --Set up an Amazon EKS Cluster:
 1. Log in to the AWS Management Console: https://console.aws.amazon.com/

 2. Navigate to the Amazon EKS service by searching for "EKS" in the search bar and selecting "Amazon Elastic Kubernetes Service (EKS)".